straian/test-ml/README.md

 Total is about 30M free params

 Ran for 30 epochs, overfitting started after ~15 epochs.
 The photo below shows one pic from the dataset and one from the test set.
 About 97% accuracy on the validation dataset was achieved.
+The first pic is the original.
+The second pic is the training target acquired from the Coco dataset.
+The thirc pic is the network's output at the end of the 30th epoch.

 ![](plot-30.png)